Vajrayana: Southern Esoteric Buddhism

 "Southern Esoteric Buddhism" or Borān kammaṭṭhāna ('ancient practices') is a term for esoteric forms of Buddhism from Southeast Asia, where Theravada Buddhism is dominant.
 The monks of the Sri Lankan, Abhayagiri vihara once practiced forms of tantra which were popular in the island.
 Another tradition of this type was Ari Buddhism, which was common in Burma.
 The Tantric Buddhist 'Yogāvacara' tradition was a major Buddhist tradition in Cambodia, Laos and Thailand well into the modern era.
-This form of Buddhism declined after the rise of Southeast Asian Buddhist modernism.

-This form of esoteric Buddhism is unique in that it developed in Southeast Asia and has no direct connection to the Indian Tantric Movement of the Mahasiddhas and the tantric establishments of Nalanda and Vikramashila Universities.
-Thus, it does not make use of the classic Buddhist tantras and has its own independent literature and practice tradition.
+Southern Esoteric Buddhism is a unique Southeast Asian development based on Theravada Abhidhamma and Pali language sources.
+As such, it has no direct connection to the Indian "Vajrayana" of the Buddhist tantras, the Indian mahasiddhas and the Nalanda-Vikramashila traditions.

+Southern Esoteric Buddhism declined after the rise of Southeast Asian Buddhist modernism.
+However, esoteric Buddhist practices remain in some contemporary South East Asian traditions, including the Thai Dhammakaya tradition, the Burmese Weizza tradition and in rural Cambodian Buddhism.

 Academic study difficulties

 Serious Vajrayana academic study in the Western world is in early stages due to the following obstacles: